Brprb08/orbital-control-simulator/TECHNICAL_README.md

 - Unity receives updated data and visualizes it
 ```

-This setup reduces CPU load and avoids garbage collection overhead.
+This setup reduces CPU load.

 ---